 Curtis F. Pierce

 The State Bar of California Board of Legal Specialization

-No. To obtain work authorization, you must have a pending application which allows for employment authorization.
+No, you are not still entitled to a worker’s permit.
+To obtain work authorization, you must have a pending application which allows for employment authorization.
 Our office has tried unsuccessfully to obtain employment authorization for clients whose cases have been administratively closed.
-CIS has requested the notice with the next court hearing.
+CIS has requested the notice with the next court hearing of removal proceedings.
 That is the problem.

-So even if there was a pending application before the case was administratively closed, after it is closed, it is highly problematic to get an EAD.
+So even if there was a pending application for a worker’s permit before the case was administratively...